 - Difficulty breathing

 These are just some of the symptoms to be aware of.
 If you find that you relate to any of the symptoms above, try the following exercises and be sure to get in touch with a mental health professional that can get you started on a proper treatment.

-There are a number of herbs and supplements that can be used to help treat anxiety.
+There are a number of herbs and supplements that can be used to help reduce anxiety.
 Lavender is one herb that has been found to dramatically decreased stress in some people and help them relax.

 How you use lavender is up to you.
 Many individuals utilize it through aromatherapy, some use it alongside bath salts as part of their self-care routine, and others even enjoy it as a tea at the end of the day.